California weighs giving tax break to space exploration firms

-SACRAMENTO, California (Reuters) - For-profit space explorers who make California their headquarters would not have to pay property taxes on their rockets and space stations under a bill that advanced in the state legislature on Wednesday.
+SACRAMENTO, Calif., Jan 29 (Reuters) - For-profit space explorers who make California their headquarters would not have to pay property taxes on their rockets and space stations under a bill that advanced in the state legislature on Wednesday.

 The move is aimed at stopping an effort by Los Angeles County to collect levies on equipment owned by the privately held SpaceX in Hawthorne, California.
 It is part of a broader effort by lawmakers to revitalize California’s flagging aerospace sector, once among the nation’s largest and key to the state’s economy.